 Album Artist is usually used for compilation albums, e.g Soundtracks or the ubiquitous artist Various Artists.

-One problem I came across, which really won’t affect many of you, was that some of my CDs I had bought in Japan when I lived there, and they aren’t available in Australia because of licencing restrictions, so Google Music didn’t think they existed – but I could get pretty close with some clever naming changes.
+Another problem I came across, which really won’t affect many of you was that some of my CDs I had bought in Japan when I lived there aren’t available in Australia because of licencing restrictions, so Google Music didn’t think they existed – but I could get pretty close with some clever name changes.

 Cleaning these up takes a bit of time, but easytag lets you highlight a bunch of files and either select the same value, or use a filter to copy data from one part to another.
 You’re aiming here for consistency: e.g. either all the files have Album Artist, or they don’t.